 - If you want to apply leverage, and at what level

 - Your stop-loss and take-profit prices (not compulsory, but recommended)

 Then, you simply need to confirm your order.

-Although there are slight concerns on the firm’s inability to meet its recent dividend payment through earnings alone, the overall consensus on Spark shares is positive.
-Both of the brokers that we discussed in this guide – IG and Plus500, are currently reporting a 100% ‘buy’ sentiment on the stock.
+Although there are slight concerns about the firm’s inability to meet its recent dividend payment through earnings alone, the overall consensus on Spark shares is positive.
+Both of the brokers that we discussed in this guide – IG and Plus500 are currently reporting a 100% ‘buy’ sentiment on the stock.
 This means that nobody is looking to short Spark NZ at present – which is a great sign.

 If you do want to trade Spark NZ via CFD instruments, you can do this with Plus500 on a commission-free basis.
 In fact, it takes just minutes to get set up with an account, and NZ debit/credit card deposits are instant.

 Simply click the link below to begin trading Spark NZ shares now!

 CFD Service.
 Your capital is at risk.